daltonjprice/openproject-llm-context/README.md

 * **Interpreting JSON Logs:** Each line of output is a self-contained JSON object.
 You can use tools like `jq` on the command line to pretty-print, filter, and query these logs.
 Example: `python your_script_name.py | jq '. | select(.level=="ERROR")'`
 * **API Permissions:** Ensure the OpenProject API token has permissions to list projects, and then read/update work packages within those projects.
-* **Lock Version Errors:** OpenProject uses `lockVersion` to prevent concurrent modifications.
-The script handles this.
-If errors occur, re-running often resolves it for the specific task.
 * **Ollama Issues:** Ensure Ollama is running, accessible, and the model is pulled.
 * **Prompt Engineering:** The quality of LLM output heavily depends on the `LLM_PROMPT_TEMPLATE`.
 * **Rate Limiting:** For very large instances, consider adding a small `time.sleep()` in the loops if you encounter API rate limits (though less common with self-hosted OpenProject).